-I have always wanted to share a breastfeeding story, but only having breastfed for 6 weeks due to MSPI with my first child, I didn’t think I knew enough to be able to share my story.
+I have always wanted to share a breastfeeding story with all the best breastfeeding tips, but only having breastfed for 6 weeks due to MSPI with my first child, I didn’t think I knew enough to be able to share my story.

 Sure enough, after reading this great guest post from Nat with Simple Family Crazy Life, I knew she was the lady for the job!